BlockchainCommons/BCSwiftSecureComponents/Docs/03-ENVELOPE-NOTATION.md

 ## A message that has been encrypted then signed.

 The sender has first encrypted a message, then signed it.
-The signature can be verified before the actual message is decrypted because an encrypted `subject` carries the hash of the plaintext with it, and it is this hash that is used with the signature for verification.
+The signature can be verified before the actual message is decrypted because an encrypted `subject` carries the digest of the plaintext with it, and it is this digest that is used with the signature for verification.

 ```
 EncryptedMessage [